GAIA: Delving into Gradient-based Attribution Abnormality for Out-of-distribution Detection: Experiments

 \subsection{Main Results}

 In our main results, all methods can be directly used for pre-trained models and for a fair comparison, auxiliary OOD data is unavailable for tuning.

 \textbf{Evaluation on CIFAR benchmarks.} In Tab. \ref{tab:main_cifar}, we evaluate GAIA methods on CIFAR10 and CIFAR100 benchmarks.
 The results show that both GAIA-A and GAIA-Z exhibit superior performance.
 And we also note that advanced post-hoc methods such as Rankfeat and Gradnorm tend to encounter performance degradations on limited label space with small architectures.
 For ID dataset CIFAR10, baseline ASH performs the best with an average FPR95 of 26.36\% on ResNet34 and ODIN performs 37.09\% on WideResNet40 (WRN40).
 Our method GAIA-Z significantly outperforms ASH on ResNet34 by \textbf{23.10\% } improvement and outperforms ODIN on WideResNet by \textbf{19.13\%} improvement.
 Moreover, GAIA-A achieves the second best performance after GAIA-Z. For CIFAR100, GAIA-Z attains an average FPR95 of 29.10\% and average AUROC of 94.93\% on ResNet34, surpassing the best baseline ReAct by a margin of \textbf{45.41\%} FPR95 and \textbf{13.17\%} AUROC.
-GAIA-Z achieves surprising performance on CIFAR benchmarks by utilizing the zero-deflation abnormality, and we also provide deviations with the empirical result of our methods in Supplementary Material.
+GAIA-Z achieves surprising performance on CIFAR benchmarks by utilizing the zero-deflation abnormality.

 \textbf{Evaluation on ImageNet-1K benchmark.} In Tab. \ref{table:main_imagenet}, we compare GAIA with other post hoc baselines on pre-trained Google BiT-S model \cite{resnetv2}.
 For our methods, both GAIA-A and GAIA-Z use layers from the last block (\textbf{Block4}), and no hyperparameters are required.
 GAIA-A performs well with an average FPR95 of 37.42\% and an average AUROC of 91.90\%.
 Compared to other gradient-based OOD methods, GAIA-A outperforms GradNorm by \textbf{17.28\%} in FPR95.
 Besides, GAIA-Z excels in handling the OOD dataset of textures with $11.32\%$ FPR95, despite not achieving the best overall performance.
 While ASH achieves competitive results on the ImageNet dataset through careful parameter tuning, it is highly sensitive to its hyperparameters and lacks empirical parameters.
-Moreover, these parameters can vary with different model architectures, affecting the practicality of the method.
 In contrast, GAIA methods don't require parameter adjustments and directly achieve good results.